Personal care in safe home environments

 Our Adult Foster Care program partners with individuals and caregivers to ensure that adults with medical, developmental and/or behavioral needs can live safely in the community.

 We believe that individuals with or without disabilities should live in the most supportive and least restrictive setting possible.
 We support individuals with medical needs or intellectual disabilities who are living in a home with a family member, a caregiver of choice, or a KDC-trained caregiver.

 Through personalized care plans, we offer a wide range of ongoing supports to better help caregivers for individuals with medical, developmental, emotional, and behavioral needs.

 - Respite Care – based upon the care recipient’s needs

 Who We Support

-Our AFC program serves MassHealth Standard eligible individuals ages 16 and older, who, because of medical and/or cognitive challenges, are unable to live independently.
+Our AFC program serves MassHealth Standard or Medicaid eligible individuals ages 16 and older, who, because of medical and/or cognitive challenges, are unable to live independently.